 Our accelerated pathway is part of District 65’s commitment to ensuring a robust learning experience for all students, and ensuring readiness for high-level high school mathematics.

-Click on the tabs above to learn more about District 65’s middle school math program.
+Click on the tabs to learn more about District 65’s middle school math program.

 The STEM Department hosted a Math Night on May 24, 2021 providing an overview of the middle school program.
 The evening included the perspectives of students and educators, as well as an overview from the administration.
 To learn more, you may watch a recording of the event.
 The slide deck presentation for the evening is available in English or Spanish.